 In February 2022, without provocation, Russia invaded Ukraine.
-The war has lasted longer than previously anticipated, and it seems likely will last for an extended period of time as the Ukrainians continue to be more successful than initially expected at turning back Russian forces and as NATO countries supply the Ukrainians with armaments and supplies.
+The war has lasted longer than previously anticipated, and it seems likely it will last for an extended period of time as the Ukrainians continue to be more successful than initially expected at turning back Russian forces and as NATO countries supply the Ukrainians with armaments and supplies.
 The European Union and the United States have imposed broad-based sanctions and impounded financial assets of Russia, its companies and various notable Russian individuals.
-The impact of the sanctions has been to increase the price of hydrocarbons and the costs of various agricultural products produced by both Russia and Ukraine to disrupt supplies for those products, which has further increased inflationary pressures in Europe as well as the rest of the world.
-It has also had the indirect effect of lowering consumer confidence and consumer spending, all of which could have an adverse impact on financial markets and thus on our business.
+The impact of the sanctions has been to increase the price of hydrocarbons and the costs of various agricultural products produced by both Russia and Ukraine.
+In addition, the disruption of supplies for those products has further increased inflationary pressures in Europe as well as the rest of the world and in addition has led to significant cutbacks in economic activity due to anticipated shortages of natural gas in the coming winter period due to actions taken by Russia and OPEC.
+It has also had the indirect effect of lowering consumer confidence and consumer spending in Europe, all of which could have an adverse impact on financial markets in Europe as well as the U.S. and, thus on our business.